-** I am currently not taking on new clients at the moment; couples or individuals, and the waiting list is also full.
-I will remove this notice when there is renewed availability.
-Please visit the *British EFT Centre*for a listing of EFT therapists in your area.**
+** I am not taking on new clients at the moment; couples or individuals, and the waiting list is also full.
+I will remove this notice when there is renewed availability (online or otherwise).
+Please visit the *British EFT Centre*for a listing of other EFT therapists.**

 Your relationship is in trouble.
 If you could stop the arguments.
 If you could stop the shutting down and withdrawing.
 If you could reconnect and feel loved, loving, and safe again…